IT Risk Management increases your IT outsourcing success

 Building a mutually understanding and trusting relationship can take time and requires a large amount of diligence on both sides.
 Both parties must take the time to fully cover exactly how this partnership is to go down.

-That way you can minimize misunderstandings and potential security issues.
+That way, you can minimise misunderstandings and potential security issues.
 Take the necessary steps and you will be on the road to a positive and beneficial outsourcing experience.

 Feel free to give us feedback if you found the list useful or not, or if you have any additions.